mmazinjameel/Operating-System-Compendium/README.md

 ### I/O and Thread Control Block
 Context switching in threads an occur for the same reasons as processes, such as when the thread is waiting for I/O or when its time quantime expires.
 A Thread Control Block (TCB) is used the thread's state during context switching just like PCB.

-> Single CPu can never get true performance gains from multithreading because single CPU can only run one thread at a time.
+> Single CPU can never get true performance gains from multithreading because single CPU can only run one thread at a time.
 It cannot make real parallel execution happen

 ### Multithreading
 Multithreading is the ability of the program or operating system to run multiple threads within a single process at the same time.
 Advantages: